Couple driving car

 Social, Domestic & Pleasure (SD&P)

-Cover for social, domestic and pleasure uses of a motor vehicle.
-It does not cover driving at work (known as business cover).
+Cover for social, domestic and pleasure uses of a vehicle.
+It does not cover driving for work purposes (known as business cover).
+Our SD&P cover includes commuting to a single place of work.

 Underwriter